 Once your claim is processed, you will receive an email to notify you of the outcome.
-A successful claim with Petcover will be paid in a choice of four ways:
+When your claim is approved, Petcover will pay in one of the following ways:

 - Credited into your bank account that your monthly premium is direct debited from.

 - Credited into the bank account that is nominated on the claims form at time of submission.

 - Paid direct to your vet.
 Please understand, this option, is only available by prior arrangement with your vet, and they agreed for us to do so.